- By Category

 Julie Martini creates intricate, subtle, textured works on paper.
 Inspired by images from the Hubble Telescope, microscopic images of the human body and other visual documents produced by scientists, she is currently exploring micro and macro structures that make up our universe.
 She wants to pose these questions: “Has science brought us closer to understanding the nature of life?
 Is it possible to glimpse the soul through the physical world?
 Is science a religion?”

 Julie Martini teaches drawing classes at the Eliot School, and visual arts classes for children through our School Partnership Program.
-She is teaching Beginning Drawing in fall 2013 and Drawing Beyond Basics in winter 2014.
+Her most recent offerings are Beginning Drawing, Drawing Beyond Basics and various experimental drawing workshops.

 Ifé Franklin’s Indigo Project is a work-in-progress: a living testament to ancestors who lived and died producing two materials she works with closely: plantation-grown cotton and indigo.
 Ultimately, an 8-foot wooden structure, resembling a slave cabin, will be completely covered inside and out with Aso Adire indigo-dyed fabric, derived from West African Yoruba culture.
 This exhibition includes drawings, textiles and installation elements that will be part of the final project.

 Ifé Franklin teaches drawing and fiber arts classes at the Eliot School.
-Her most recent offering was Adire West African Dyeing, June 22 & 23, 2013.
-She will teach this workshop again in June 2014.
+Her most recent offering is Adire West African Dyeing in June 2014.

 Exhibition February 14–March 10, 2013